nathany/vagrant-gopher/README.md

 # Vagrant Gopher

-A Vagrantfile for running Go VMs (Linux and BSD).
+A Vagrantfile for running Go VMs (Linux, BSD and Solaris).
 While cross-compilation works great in Go, having actual VMs can be useful to run tests or debug programs under other operating systems.

 ### Requirements

 [Vagrant][], [VirtualBox][] and a [Go workspace][workspace].

-On a Mac, you can use[Homebrew Cask](https://caskroom.github.io/) to install:
+On a Mac, you can use [Homebrew Cask](https://caskroom.github.io/) to install:

 ```
 brew cask install virtualbox vagrant